RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/project-management/drone-flight-permissions.md

   a.
 Email drones@andrew.cmu.edu and fill out the form they send you.

     - Emphasize the project only receives funding to provide materials.
     - Be specific with the use case and flight parameters.
-Areas students typically want to fly include the athletic fields, the cut, and the mall.
+Areas students typically want to fly include the athletic fields, the Cut, and the Mall.

 3. Discuss/Meet with the departments that control the space where you want to fly.